okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/multiple-identifiers/main/index.md

 Setting the priority of identifiers is an important configuration step.
 When a user enters an identifier, Okta validates it according to the priority that you set.
 When it finds a match, the evaluation process stops.
 This prevents users from authenticating with the same value.

-For example, one identifier is `middle_name`, and for User A, that's "Barney".
-Another identifier is `father_name`, and for User B, that's "Barney".
-If you set `father_name` as the highest priority identifier, User B is the only one who can authenticate with "Barney".
+For example, one identifier is `middle_name`, and for user A, that's "Barney".
+Another identifier is `father_name`, and for user B, that's "Barney".
+If you set `father_name` as the highest priority identifier, user B is the only one who can authenticate with "Barney".

 When using the Policy API to add identifiers, set the identifier priority by their order in the `allowedIdentifiers` array.
 One of the attributes must be `login`.
 For example: